mia-platform/documentation/docs/development_suite/set-up-infrastructure/runtime-environments.md

 The Console handles environments in a project-specific manner.
 When creating a new project, it will inherit the runtime environments configured in the company it belongs to.
 After creating a project it is possible to add, edit and remove them for the specific project.
 Each runtime environment runs in a dedicated Kubernetes namespace in the configured cluster.

-In the Settings area, you can have an overview of the runtime environments configured for the project through a Runtime Environments card, which displays a table with a row for each environment, as shown in the picture below.
+In the Overview area, you can have an overview of the runtime environments configured for the project through a Runtime Environments card, which displays a table with a row for each environment, as shown in the picture below.

 ![environments table](img/environments_table.png)